The Labor Press Project

 The Washington Teamster was the publication of Washington State's International Brotherhood of Teamsters.
 The union has long been a powerhouse in Seattle.
 From his base in Seattle's Joint Council 28, Dave Beck organized delivery drivers and long-haul drivers up and down the coast.
 We have a report on joint Council 28's newspaper:

-The Scanner was the offical publication of the King County Labor Council.
-Representing nearly all of the AFL-CIO union locals in Seattle, the KCLChas published various newspapers throughout the past century, starting with the Union Record.
-In 1968 KCLC began publishing:
+Representing nearly all of the AFL-CIO union locals in Seattle, the King County Labor Council has published various newspapers throughout the past century, starting with the Union Record.
+In 1968, KCLC began publishing, the Scanner, a monthly that lasted until 1968.

 The Bellingham Labor News was established in 1939 as the paper of the Bellingham Labor Council.
 The paper not only sheds light on the Bellingham labor movement, but as "the official paper of Bellingham," it also provides insight into the history of this important Northern Puget Sound city.